aslansky/css-sprite/readme.md

-   -c, --css-image-path   http path to images on the web server (relative to css path or absolute path)  [../images] -n, --name             name of the sprite file  [sprite.png] -p, --processor        output format of the css. one of css, less, sass, scss or stylus  [css] -st, --style           file to write css to, if ommited no css is written -w, --watch            continuously create sprite --margin               margin in px between tiles  [5] --orientation          orientation of the sprite image  [vertical]
+   -c, --css-image-path   http path to images on the web server (relative to css path or absolute path)  [../images] -n, --name             name of the sprite file  [sprite.png] -p, --processor        output format of the css. one of css, less, sass, scss or stylus  [css] -s, --style           file to write css to, if ommited no css is written -w, --watch            continuously create sprite --margin               margin in px between tiles  [5] --orientation          orientation of the sprite image  [vertical]